Lostock Hall Gatehouse

-Lostock Hall Gatehouse is an Elizabethan building located in Lostock, a western suburb of Bolton in Greater Manchester, England.
+Lostock Hall Gatehouse is an Elizabethan building on Hall Lane in Lostock, a western suburb of Bolton in Greater Manchester, England.

-The now demolished Lostock Hall, built as a manor house for the Anderton family, was a half-timbered building with four overhanging gables.
-Over the entrance door were the initials CAD, representing for Christopher Anderton and his wife Dorothy, and the date 1563.
-Most of the rooms were wainscoted with many panels.
-In the 18th and early 19th centuries, the hall was used as a farmhouse.
-In 1816 part of the hall was pulled down, and the remainder was demolished in 1824.
+The now-demolished Lostock Hall, built as a manor house for the Anderton family, was a half-timbered structure with four overhanging gables.
+Above the entrance door were the initials "CAD", representing Christopher Anderton and his wife Dorothy, together with the date "1563".
+Most of the rooms were wainscoted with numerous panels.
+During the 18th and early 19th centuries, the hall was used as a farmhouse.
+In 1816 part of the hall was demolished, and the remainder was taken down in 1824.

-The gatehouse, designated a Grade II* listed building in 1952, is all that now remains of the hall.
-The main front is of ashlar and the other three sides are covered with thin coursed rubble.
-The central arch was originally open, which a man could ride through, is now built up with a doorway.
-Originally there were no windows on the ground floor, but two sash windows have been introduced between the Tuscan columns, one on each side of the door.
-The upper floor windows are flanked by pairs of widely spaced Ionic and Corinthian columns.
-Above the first-floor window is a square panel with the Anderton coat of arms, and above the second-floor window is a shield bearing the royal arms of Queen Elizabeth I with the date 1591 and the royal initials E.R.
-For many years the gatehouse was also used as a farmhouse, but today is a private residence.
+The gatehouse, designated a Grade II* listed building in 1952, is all that remains of the hall.
+The main front is constructed of ashlar, while the other three sides are faced with thin coursed rubble.
+The central arch, originally open so that a person could ride through, has since been built up with a doorway.
+The ground floor was originally without windows, but two sash windows have been inserted between the Tuscan columns, one on each side of the door.
+The upper-floor windows are flanked by pairs of widely spaced Ionic and Corinthian columns.
+Above the first-floor window is a square panel bearing the Anderton coat of arms, and above the second-floor window is a shield with the royal arms of Queen Elizabeth I, together with the date "1591" and the royal initials "E.R.".
+For many years the gatehouse was also used as a farmhouse, but it is now a private residence.